-I have lived and worked in London for three decades now and I have followed parallel, occasionally overlapping, paths as visual artist and curator, graphic designer and web developer and electronic musician/music producer.
+I have lived and worked in London for three decades now and I have followed parallel, occasionally overlapping, paths as an artist and curator, a graphic designer and web developer and an electronic musician/music producer.

 My art practice has encompassed a wide variety of media: sound, performance, digital/online media, radio, video, photography, installation and sculpture.
 Themes that I have explored in my practice have included: contextual aspects of the artwork, appropriation and reproduction as strategies, issues of scale and duration and dialogues between place and people.
 With the artist film-maker Michelle Deignan I collaboratively curated and co-ordinated an online artist’s residency: variablemedia.org.
 Variablemedia also produced a physical exhibition and events.
 After we ended the project in 2006 I took an active decision to stop making and exhibiting art.